 Recognition of prior learning (RPL) is granted in accordance with section 6 of the UTS Student and Related Rules.
 Individual courses may also have specific regulations regarding RPL.

 UTS provides the opportunity for students to apply to have prior learning considered for credit towards a UTS course where the prior learning is related to assessable components of the course.
 Forms of prior learning include previous study from recognised tertiary organisations, relevant work or life experience, or courses undertaken outside a recognised tertiary education organisation.

-Students granted exemptions must monitor progress in their enrolled subjects in the first weeks of the teaching period to enable withdrawal, if necessary, from subjects where credit recognition has been granted, before the last date for withdrawal.
+Students granted exemptions must monitor progress in their enrolled subjects in the first weeks of the teaching period to enable withdrawal, if necessary, from subjects where RPL has been granted, before the last date for withdrawal.
 Students may apply to have an exemption rescinded and enrol in the relevant subject if they feel they cannot meet academic requirements or other components of their course without completing the subject.

-Students should read the Credit Recognition Policy.
+Students should read the Admissions and Recognition of Prior Learning Policy.